-Hal Harvey is the CEO of Energy Innovation, a San Francisco-based energy and environmental policy firm.
+Hal Harvey is the Founder of Energy Innovation, a San Francisco-based energy and environmental policy firm.
 Since its inception in 2012, Energy Innovation has delivered high-quality research and analysis to policymakers around the world and across a range of jurisdictions to help inform their energy policy decisions.

 Early in his career, Hal designed and built solar homes, and built an electric car for his commute.
-He holds B.S. and M.S. degrees from Stanford University in Engineering, specializing in Energy Planning.
+He holds B.S. and M.S. degrees from Stanford University in engineering, specializing in energy planning.